Mwiche96/OhMyGrid/docs/starter-kit.md

 ## <div class="tools-header">Still "On the Line" and Motivated to Continue?</div>

 Well done on making it this far!
 We are offering free, hands-on transmission grid mapping workshops to people who have tried the Starter-Kit.
 You are very welcome to join our [community chat](https://discord.gg/a5znpdFWfD) called _📍-mapyourgrid_ on the PyPSA-Earth discord channel.
 Here you can ask questions, and interact with the community.
 For mapping specific questions and to participate in our free personalized training, please join our [📍-mapyourgrid-support-and-training](https://discord.gg/fBw7ARTUeR) channel.

 Check out our [Tools and Strategies](tools.md) to learn how to find your own new lines and become a grid mapping expert!
 You are also welcome to join our community calls and tutorials to learn more about the mapping process and the initiative.
+The OpenStreetMap Wiki pages [The Power Network](https://wiki.openstreetmap.org/wiki/Power_networks) and [Key:Power](https://wiki.openstreetmap.org/wiki/Key:power) provide an overview of how to map different power infrastructure.

 <iframe src="https://calendar.google.com/calendar/embed?height=600&wkst=1&ctz=Europe%2FBerlin&showPrint=0&title=Community%20live%20sessions&src=Y182ODE3NjE1MGIzMjY4MGRkZmUzMGM1ZTE1MDU0YTc5MTVhMzY2NmY1OGY5NjkxOGVjOTZhNDJjZWQwODQ2ZGVmQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20&color=%23AD1457" style="border:solid 1px #777" width="800" height="600" frameborder="0" scrolling="no"></iframe>